Tuition Remission Plan

 Benefits for graduate-level courses taken by an employee or his or her spouse, RDP, or tax dependent children are generally taxable.
 However, the first $5,250 of graduate Benefits provided to an employee will be excluded from the individual’s taxable income each calendar year under the University’s IRC Section 127 Plan.
 This exclusion applies only to graduate courses taken by the employee and not his or her spouse, RDP, or tax dependent children.

-Tuition remission benefits provided to University employees who enroll in graduate-level programs in the 2017 fall semester or thereafter will be treated as taxable income, and the University's payroll system will withhold the applicable taxes according to the University's taxation integration calendar, which is posted at the bottom of the Tuition Remission Tax Information web page.
+Tuition remission benefits provided to University employees who enroll in graduate-level programs will be treated as taxable income, and the University's payroll system will withhold the applicable taxes according to the University's taxation integration calendar, which is posted on the Tuition Remission Tax Information web page.

 The University will continue to apply the annual $5,250 exclusion amount available under section 127 of the IRC.
 Employees applying for Benefits are encouraged to obtain professional advice from their personal tax adviser.